MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/security/office-365-security/microsoft-message-phishing-report-terms.md

     1. use the software in any way that is against the law or to create or propagate malware; or
     1. share, publish, distribute, or lend the software, provide the software as a stand-alone hosted solution for others to use, or transfer the software or this agreement to any third party.

 4. **EXPORT RESTRICTIONS.** You must comply with all domestic and international export laws and regulations that apply to the software, which include restrictions on destinations, end users, and end use.
-Per ulteriori informazioni sulle restrizioni di esportazione, visitare [https://aka.ms/exporting](https://aka.ms/exporting) il sito Web .
+For further information on export restrictions, visit <https://www.microsoft.com/exporting>.

 5. **SUPPORT SERVICES.** Microsoft is not obligated under this agreement to provide any support services for the software.
 Any support provided is “as is”, “with all faults”, and without warranty of any kind.

 6. **UPDATES.** The software may periodically check for updates, and download and install them for you.
 You may obtain updates only from Microsoft or authorized sources.
 Microsoft may need to update your system to provide you with updates.
 You agree to receive these automatic updates without any additional notice.
 Updates may not include or support all existing software features, services, or peripheral devices.

 7. **BINDING ARBITRATION AND CLASS ACTION WAIVER.** **Questa sezione si applica se si vive negli Stati Uniti (o, se un'azienda, la posizione principale dell'azienda è negli Stati Uniti).** If you and Microsoft have a dispute, you and Microsoft agree to try for 60 days to resolve it informally.
 In caso contrario, l'utente e Microsoft accettano di associare l'arbitrato individuale prima **dell'American Arbitration Association** ai sensi del Federal Arbitration Act ("FAA") e di non fare causa in tribunale davanti a un tribunale o a una commissione **giurato.** Instead, a neutral arbitrator will decide. **Azioni legali di** class action, arbitraggi a livello di classe, azioni legali private e qualsiasi altro procedimento in cui qualcuno agisca in una capacità **rappresentativa non è consentito;** né combina singoli procedimenti senza il consenso di tutte le parti.
-L'accordo di arbitrato completo contiene altre condizioni ed è disponibile all'indirizzo [https://aka.ms/arb-agreement-1](https://aka.ms/arb-agreement-1) .
+The complete Arbitration Agreement contains more terms and is at <https://aka.ms/arb-agreement-1>.
 You and Microsoft agree to these terms.

 8. **ENTIRE AGREEMENT.** This agreement, and any other terms Microsoft may provide for supplements, updates, or third-party applications, is the entire agreement for the software.

 9. **APPLICABLE LAW AND PLACE TO RESOLVE DISPUTES.** If you acquired the software in the United States or Canada, the laws of the state or province where you live (or, if a business, where your principal place of business is located) govern the interpretation of this agreement, claims for its breach, and all other claims (including consumer protection, unfair competition, and tort claims), regardless of conflict of laws principles, except that the FAA governs everything related to arbitration.
 If you acquired the software in any other country, its laws apply, except that the FAA governs everything related to arbitration.
 If U.S. federal jurisdiction exists, you and Microsoft consent to exclusive jurisdiction and venue in the federal court in King County, Washington for all disputes heard in court (excluding arbitration).
 If not, you and Microsoft consent to exclusive jurisdiction and venue in the Superior Court of King County, Washington for all disputes heard in court (excluding arbitration).

-10. *In inglese: DIRITTI* **DELL'UTENTE; REGIONAL VARIATIONS** Questo contratto descrive determinati diritti legali.
+10. *In inglese:* **DIRITTI DELL'UTENTE; REGIONAL VARIATIONS** Questo contratto descrive alcuni diritti legali.
 You may have other rights, including consumer rights, under the laws of your state, province, or country.
 Separate and apart from your relationship with Microsoft, you may also have rights with respect to the party from which you acquired the software.
 This agreement does not change those other rights if the laws of your state, province, or country do not permit it to do so.

     *En Francese:* **EFFET JURIDIQUE.** Le présent contrat décrit certains droits juridiques.
 Vous pourriez avoir d’autres droits prévus par les lois de votre pays.
 Le présent contrat ne modifie pas les droits que vous confèrent les lois de votre pays si celles-ci ne le permettent pas.